EmanueleCoppola/satispay-php-sdk/README.md

 composer require emanuelecoppola/satispay-php-sdk
 ```

-Ensure that the `php-http/discovery` composer plugin is allowed to run or install a client manually if your project does not already have a PSR-18 client integrated.
+Ensure that the `php-http/discovery` composer plugin is allowed to run.<br>
+This will allow an authomatic PSR-18 HTTP client discovery.

+If no PSR-18 HTTP client implementations are available in your project, you can manually install a client:
 ```bash
 composer require guzzlehttp/guzzle
 ```